Introduction to Network Security Interview Questions And Answers

 In today’s business scenario, organizations either big or small are dependent on digital information and the internet for business operations.
 More and more organizations are deploying networks for their operations to leverage the potential of the internet.
 However, when internal networks start sharing information through the internet, the organization is vulnerable to attacks and hacks.
 This creates a crucial need to secure the network and all the information contained in them.
 Further security attacks can result in negative impact on business operations and value or reputation for the organization.
 Hence, securing the firm’s network systems and the information is a critical need.
-Computer security or cyber security is a broad area which encompasses security of data networks.
-In this post Network Security Interview Questions, we explore a set of interview questions on the topic of network security.
+Computer security or cybersecurity is a broad area that encompasses the security of data networks.
+In this post-Network Security Interview Questions, we explore a set of interview questions on the topic of network security.

 So if you have finally found your dream job in Network Security but are wondering how to crack the Network Security Interview and what could be the probable Network Security Interview Questions.
 Every interview is different and the scope of a job is different too.
 Keeping this in mind we have designed the most common Network Security interview Questions and answers to help you get success in your interview.